vyos/vyos-documentation/docs/install.rst

 file.
 The file can be found inside the ``/live`` directory of the extracted contents of the ISO file.

-Edit the configuration file at the :ref:`tftp-server` so that it shows the correct URL at ``fetch=http://address/filesystem.squashfs``.
+Edit the configuration file at the :ref:`install_from_tftp` so that it shows the correct URL at ``fetch=http://address/filesystem.squashfs``.
 Then restart the TFTP service.
 If you are using VyOS as your TFTP Server, you can restart the service with ``sudo service tftpd-hpa restart``.